lveggers/stocks-n-bonds/README.md

-# stockMarketAnalysis
+# stocks-n-bonds
 *Stocks and bonds may break my funds*

-A small library of some stock market analysis I put together.
+A small library of some stock market analysis I've put together.

 ## Coming up...
 The distance to the bottom - How does P/E-ratios indicate steep edges in the market?